 In order to bring a scene to life, you have to be specific.
 Years ago, I recall reading a description about a dog, written for an assignment.
 If I say the word dog, you can’t envision anything.
 A dog can be a big black Newfoundland, or an English Spaniel or a silver fox.
 But even those descriptions are just second-level generalities.

 In order to really create a particular dog in your reader’s mind, you have to get down to details.
 I recall reading a description written many years ago for an assignment about a dog.
 Most people only managed to give a general description of the subcategory that the dog belonged to.

 But one young woman described a coyote that she saw foraging in her garbage can in the mid-morning.
 The coyote was female, a young mother, with distended breasts that swayed with every move, and patches of hair chewed off by her hungry pups.
 The author described the hunger revealed by the coyote’s emaciated form, the determined way that she picked through tin cans and tore at wrappers, trembling and frightened all the while.
 When the author read her paper, there was no doubt in my mind that this was one particular dog.
 If I ever happened to see that coyote while out on a walk, I would probably even recognize her, and think of her as an old friend.

-That’s your goal, to choose specific details that bring your tale to life.
+That’s your goal, to choose specific details and precise language that bring your tale to life.

 Tonight at 7 pm Mountain Time, Forrest will be having his weekly Accelerator Program meeting with all Apex members.
 Many of you know him as the Lead Trainer and Master Coach at Yager Training.
 We’d love to have you there!
 He will also be joining us again on Saturday morning at 8 am Mountain Time as part of our ongoing Guest Speaker conferences.
 Don’t miss out!

 If you haven’t already, sign up on David Farland’s fan email list and get a free short story called River of Stars.